How to do a hill start in a manual/stick shift car

 The key points to getting downhill starts right.

-Downhill starts are a lot easier than going up as you won't need to get the biting point or set the gas.
+Downhill starts are much easier than uphill starts, as there’s no need to find the biting point or set the gas.

 Second gear?

-You can actually move off in second gear if you're on a very steep hill as the hill will make you gain speed very quickly.
-If it's not steep, then move off in first gear as normal.
+On a very steep hill, you can move off in second gear, as the slope will help you gain speed quickly.
+If the hill isn’t steep, it’s best to move off in first gear as usual.

 foot brake ready.

-As gravity is going to make you off, no gas will be needed.
-Your right foot can be ready for the foot brake in case you move off quickly.
+As gravity will help you move off, no gas is needed.
+Instead, keep your right foot ready over the foot brake in case the car moves off too quickly.

 Clutch down.